 Another vice is depression.
-Depression strikes people whose weakness is a gloomy disposition.
-The triggering cause is generally a sense of loss or failure.
+Depression strikes people whose weakness is a gloomy disposition, or a disposition that vacillates between gloom and giddy agitation.
+The triggering cause may be a sense of loss or failure.
 A common sustaining cause or fuel is separation from other people.
 After falling into feelings of depression, the victim must not run away and hide.
 The natural tendency is to crawl under the covers.
 It is much better to stay around people, especially those with an encouraging outlook.
 But to prevent depression is easier than to stop it once it has begun.
 It is important to cultivate Biblical responses to failure and loss.

 Failure in all its forms (whether in work or in personal relationships or in any other arena of life) engenders self-hatred, which is really an anger directed inward.
 The remedy is the same as for any other kind of anger.
 It is forgiveness.
 If your failure involves sin, you start the healing process by repenting of your sin and obtaining God’s forgiveness as grounds for forgiving yourself.
 Yet some people sink into depression over failures that are not really their fault, such as the disabled person who hates himself because he is different.
 And there are other people who wallow in misery over sinful mistakes even after they have sought and received God’s forgiveness.
 In both cases, the victim of self-reproach must look to God's love (1 John 3:18-20).
 John here is exhorting us to live in obedience to God, so that we can be confident of His approval.
 Then through faith that God is the only judge whose opinion counts, we will escape self-condemnation.

 The depression that some people suffer seems divorced somewhat from the circumstances of life.
 It swings to an extreme totally out of proportion to any real trouble.
 Depression or manic-depression (now known as bipolar disorder) is generally regarded as a mental illness with a possible physical or chemical basis.
 But we must be careful.
 There has been a tendency in recent years to medicalize every undesirable emotion and behavior.
 The result has been an explosion of drug therapies that generate profit both for doctors, who are treating conditions they once considered outside their realm, and drug manufacturers.
-What is most profitable is not necessarily what is most appropriate.
+But what is most profitable for drug suppliers is not necessarily what is most beneficial for drug users.

-But here we need not take a position on what depression really is.
-It is enough to say that depression is not God's will and is not inevitable for people of a certain make-up.
+Here we need not take a position on what depression really is.
+It is enough to say that depression is not God's will.
+Nor is it inevitable for people of a certain make-up.
 God has ordained that every believer possess the fruit of the Spirit, including joy and peace (Gal.
 5:22-3), neither of which can coexist with severe depression.
 Therefore, whatever factors may contribute to depression, we can be confident that God will take it away from any victim who submits to the requirements for healing.
-As we said, these are repentance and faith (James 5:13-6).
+These are repentance and faith (Jas 5:13-6).

 Here is a problem easy to understand.
 We all know what triggers and sustains lust.
 Therefore, we all know what to avoid.
 What we may not understand, however, is the Christian alternative.
 Lust has two forms: the kind that masquerades as love, and the kind that has no pretensions of love but actually prefers to depersonalize or idealize the object.
 The remedy for both kinds is the same—true love.

 A disinclination to work seems especially common on the male side of the human race, especially among men with a lethargic temperament.
 The comic figure called the sluggard who appears frequently in the Book of Proverbs is a man or a boy (Prov.
 6:6, 9; 10:26; 13:4; 20:4; 26:16).
-A boy's laziness may be a sign that he lacks strong fatherly direction, for research has established that a boy's achievement motivation depends mainly on what his father expects from him.
+A boy's laziness may be a sign that he lacks strong fatherly direction, for a boy’s achievement motivation depends in part on what his father expects from him.

 Worry is a sort of chronic fear.
-Jesus Himself gave several compelling reasons not to worry in His Sermon on the Mount.
+In His Sermon on the Mount, Jesus gave several compelling reasons not to worry.

 - Worry is wasteful.
 Why?
 Because life is short (Matt.
 6:25).
 It is a shame to throw away the precious moments of life on negative thoughts.
 As Jesus said, there is more to life than the acquisition of food and clothing.
 Life even in a sinful world is full of moment-by-moment possibilities for contentment and gladness.
 Anyone who is a slave to worry will miss the important things in life, such as love and laughter, good fellowship and good deeds.
 Moreover, as Jesus said, the body is more than raiment.
 In other words, let us enjoy the exercise of our bodies for the good purposes God made them to fulfill, giving only secondary attention to how we dress them.